 The comma wears many hats, and none of them has anything to do with where you think there’s a natural break when you read a sentence to yourself.
 The comma exists to separate elements of a sentence and aid the writer in his or her pursuit of clarity.
 However, it’s been showing up in increasingly strange places these days.

 I blame this on the Internet, a place with seemingly billions of publishers and maybe two or three editors.
-The same has been happening with the comma’s cousin from above the mean line, the apostrophe (we use apostrophe’s everywhere in the 2010’s).
-Like the Dukes of Hazzard, the comma is always finding itself in sticky situations in which it has no business being.
+The same has been happening with the apostrophe, the comma’s cousin from above the mean line (we use apostrophe’s everywhere in the 2010’s).
+Like the Dukes of Hazzard, the comma is always finding itself in sticky situations it has no business being in.

 Take the time to absorb the following rules.
 Your copy or prose will gain credibility, and you will avoid the rolling eyes of pedants.
 Let’s begin with perhaps the most common unnecessary comma use.